 Professor Christiansen is a 1990 graduate of the S.J.
 Quinney College of Law.
 Professor Christiansen was an Articles Editor for the Utah Law Review and a William H. Leary Scholar.
 He was an associate in the Los Angeles office of Milbank, Tweed, Hadley & McCloy from 1990 to 1993, and an associate in the Los Angeles office of Stroock & Stroock & Lavan from 1993 to 1995.
 Professor Christiansen joined the Salt Lake City office of Parsons Behle & Latimer in 1996 and is a shareholder at Parsons Behle & Latimer.
-He is the Chair of the Securities Litigation Practice Group at Parsons Behle & Latimer, the managing Shareholder of the Lehi, Utah office, and practices in Salt Lake City and Lehi in the areas of commercial litigation and securities litigation.
+He is the Co-Chair of the Securities Litigation Practice Group at Parsons Behle & Latimer, resident in both the Salt Lake City and Lehi offices.
+Professor Christiansen is the Chair of the Utah State Bar Litigation Section.
 Professor Christiansen is the Past Chair of the Utah Securities Commission, which oversees the Utah Division of Securities.
-He is a Fellow of the American Bar Foundation, is a past Chair of the Utah State Bar Securities Section, is a past Chair of the Utah Chapter of the Federal Bar Association, and is recognized in the Best Lawyers in America and the Mountain States Super Lawyers.
-Professor Christiansen is a member of the ABA House of Delegates and a Contributing Editor of Litigation News.
-Professor Christiansen has been actively involved in community affairs, including as the Chair of the Board of Trustees of Visit Salt Lake; Chair of the Board of Trustees of the Utah Museum of Contemporary Art; Chair of the University of Utah Board of Advisors for Undergraduate Education; Chair of the University of Utah Young Alumni Association; a member of the Board of Trustees for KRCL 90.9 FM; a member of the Board of Trustees for the International Sculpture Center, a member of the Board of Trustees of the Utah Film Center, a member of the Salt Lake County Arts and Culture Advisory Board, and a member of the Board of Trustees for the S.J.
+He is Chambers USA rated in General Commercial Litigation, a LIfe Fellow of the American Bar Foundation, is Chair of the Utah State Bar Litigation Section, is Co-Chair of the Utah State Bar Regulatory Reform Committee, is a Member of the ABA Litigation Section Membership & Marketing Committee, is the ABA Utah State Membership Chair, is a past Chair of the Utah State Bar Securities Section, is a past Chair of the Utah Chapter of the Federal Bar Association, and is recognized in the Best Lawyers in America and the Mountain States Super Lawyers.
+Professor Christiansen is a Utah State Bar Delegate to the ABA House of Delegates and a Team Editor of Litigation News.
+Professor Christiansen has been actively involved in community affairs, including as the Chair of the Board of Trustees of Visit Salt Lake; Chair of the Board of Trustees of the Utah Museum of Contemporary Art; Chair of the University of Utah Board of Advisors for Undergraduate Education; Chair of the University of Utah Young Alumni Association; a member of the Board of Trustees for KRCL 90.9 FM; a member of the Board of Trustees for the International Sculpture Center; a member of the Board of Trustees of the Utah Film Center; a member of the Salt Lake County Arts and Culture Advisory Board; and a member of the Board of Trustees for the S.J.
 Quinney College of Law.
 In 2019, Professor Christiansen was selected as Alumnus of the Year by the S.J.
 Quinney College of Law.
-Professor Christiansen presently is a member of the Executive Committee of the Litigation Section of the Utah State Bar.
+He is a prolific writer, publishing numerous articles in the ABA's Litigation Journal and ABA's Litigation News.
 He is married to Professor Christina M. Jepson.
+He has four daughters.